alexander-sholohov/msk144cudecoder/README.md

 **What is it:**

 This is CUDA-based MSK144 signal decoder.
 It accepts input samples in Audio or IQ forms at *stdin*, performs decoding and in case of a message present it prints the result to *stdout*.
-The algorithm uses GPU power to find the sync pattern and transform the samples into 144 softbits.
-At the final stage, a couple of original CPU-based WSJT Fortran functions are used to decode softbits into text message.
+The algorithm uses GPU power to find the sync pattern, transform the samples into 144 softbits and perform the LPDC decoding.
+At the final stage, one original CPU-based WSJT Fortran functions unpack77() is used to decode 77 bits into text message.
 Up to six frames averages are used to find a message in a deep noise.